The Team's Role

 Specifically, the charge for REACT is to:

-- Assess situations involving a member of the UMUC community who poses a potential risk of harm to persons or property in the university community or is of substantial disruption to university activities in accordance with the Student Code of Conduct.
+- Assess situations involving a member of the UMUC community who poses a potential risk of harm to self—or others—in the university community or is of substantial disruption to university activities in accordance with the Student Code of Conduct.

 - Consult with administration, faculty, staff and students affected by the inappropriate behaviors of a disruptive individual.